Adult Attachment Therapy

 In therapy, we will explore your relationship patterns with curiosity rather than judgment.
 Over time, we will examine whether avoidant, fearful, or anxious tendencies arise and work toward greater self-awareness and emotional security.

 If you have questions about attachment theory and how it applies to your relationships, I would love to explore this with you.
+Click below to schedule a free consultation or reach out with any questions.
+If you do not see any appointment times that work for you, please email connect@erinmalki.com, as I may have additional availability on my end.

 Book a free consultation